On Page SEO Activities That Actually Work

 1. Optimize Your Title Tags & Meta Descriptions

-Your title tag is the first thing users (and search engines) see in search results.
-It needs to be clear, compelling, and keyword-rich.
+Your title tag is the first thing users (and search engines) see in search results so it obviously needs to stand out in a crowded market!
+Make it clear, compelling, and keyword-rich.

 - Keep it under 60 characters.

-- Place your primary keyword near the beginning.
+- Place your primary keyword at (or near) the beginning.

 Your meta description acts like an ad for your page.
 While it doesn’t directly affect rankings, it boosts CTR (click-through rates).